lpil/temporary-env/README.md

   # :greeting for :my_app is now "Hello!"
 end
 # :greeting for :my_app is back to its original value

+TemporaryEnv.delete :my_app, :greeting do
+  # :greeting for :my_app now has no value
+end
+# :greeting for :my_app is back to its original value
 ```

 This *does* modify global state, so do not use it in an async situation.